2017 Kurdistan Region independence referendum: Immediate reaction from Kurdistan and Iraq

-Following the referendum, wild celebrations erupted in Iranian Kurdistan and two days of pro-independence demonstrations, which included the singing of the anthem of the Republic of Mahabad, occurred in the Kurdish cities of Baneh, Sanandaj and Mahabad, leading to mass arrests.
+Following the referendum, wild celebrations erupted in Iranian Kurdistan and two days of pro-independence demonstrations, which included the singing of the anthem of the Republic of Mahabad and Kurdistan Region, occurred in the Kurdish cities of Baneh, Sanandaj and Mahabad, leading to mass arrests.

 The Kurdistan Regional Government started making plans for state building and future negotiations with Iraq before a declaration of independence for the Republic of Kurdistan would be issued.
 Barzani created a new "political leadership" body to prepare for independence; however, three Kurdish parties, including the PUK, have refused to join it.

 The Iraqi government threatened to send troops to Kirkuk, a city with rich oil deposits.
 Troops also blocked routes between Mosul and Dahuk on the day prior to the referendum.

 Four days after the referendum, the Iraqi government stopped most international flights into the two international airports of Irbil and Sulaimaniya.
 Humanitarian, military and diplomatic flights were not included in the ban.
 This action followed Iraq's demand that the Kurdistan Regional Government hand over control of the airports.

 Five days after the referendum, the Iraqi and Iranian governments announced that the Iraqi and Iranian armies would hold joint border drills at crossings on Iran's border with the autonomous Iraqi Kurdish region.
 Iranian tanks were deployed near the border with Kurdistan Region, but the move has been seen as mere posturing.
 Iran also closed its common border with the Kurdistan Region.

 Kurdish businesses across Iraq suffered retaliatory attacks.